DidacDV/Py_work/Modules-inp_out/README.md

   Because i wanted to see how file input and output works, i made this program where if you insert the name of a file that is in camel-case in the command line, "result.txt" will be created, containing the same txt in snake-case.

+- gif_generator

+  Using PIL module and appending images we can create a GIF.
+The name of the images have to be inserted in the command line and they have to be the same size.